-On 3 May 2013, Council resolved to support a Council application to the Minister for Economic Development Queensland (EDQ) seeking a Priority Development Area (PDA) declaration for Weinam Creek.
+On 3 May 2013, Council resolved to apply to the Minister for Economic Development Queensland (EDQ) for a Priority Development Area (PDA) declaration for Weinam Creek.

 In June 2013, Weinam Creek was declared a PDA, providing an opportunity to reinforce Weinam Creek as a point of community focus and a regional Gateway to Moreton Bay, with opportunities for a transport hub and waterfront commercial and recreational precinct.

 On 22 November 2013, Council resolved to endorse for public notification the proposed Development Scheme for the Weinam Creek PDA.
 The public notification and submission period for the Weinam Creek PDA Development Scheme was undertaken from 10 January to 24 February 2014.

 On 29 May 2014, the Weinam Creek PDA Development Scheme was approved by the State Government.
 The Council and EDQ also invited proponents to call for Expressions of Interest for the development of Weinam Creek.